top of page

 • Cardboard

 • For cardboard, pour a kettle of boiling water over a colander of cardboard ripped or cut into 1 inch pieces.
 Let it drain and cool.
+Mash it with a clean spoon to remove excess water.

 • Tea